Metodij-Buzharovski/slogovi-app/README.md

 # slogovi_app

-For better understanding of the project, read the project_overview.pdf file.
+For a clearer understanding of the project, please read the project_overview.pdf file